-While other metrics exist that reflect nutrient adequacy or the dietary risk factors associated with NCD, the GDQS incorporates both dimensions in its design and scoring method (foods that are healthy and foods that are unhealthy both contribute to the overall GDQS score).
+While other metrics exist that reflect nutrient adequacy or the dietary risk factors associated with NCD, the GDQS incorporates both dimensions in its foods.
+An easy-to-use app has also been developed design and scoring method (foods that are healthy to facilitate the collection of GDQS data in and foods that are unhealthy both contribute to the population-based surveys.
+The GDQS app provides overall GDQS score). a novel, low-resource data collection method to enable the collection of high-quality dietary data at a large scale and on a routine basis.